Life in 1542 Semi-Quick Facts

 This is still a frontier and there are still free Mayan cities (tinamit) to the east in the Peten Mountains resisting Spanish intrusion.
 The Maya also frequently raid the Spanish hinterland.
 Encomiendas and Labradores exist in areas as far away as the Panchoy Valley in an effort to block Mayan raiders and prevent them from attacking the immediate areas around Santiago.

 The overall objective of Spanish policy was to convert the Indians to Catholicism and incorporate them into the society.
-In 1512 the Crown issued the Laws of Burgos, which in 32 articles laid the foundation of what was, for the 16th century, a very enlightened colonial policy.
+In 1512 the Crown issued the Laws of Burgos, which in 32 articles laid the foundation of colonial policy.
 In 1542 the New Laws were promulgated which signaled the beginning of the end of the wild frontier form of government.
 Four days of torrential rains, combined with an earthquake and the collapse of the caldera of the Volcan de Agua on September 11, 1541 destroyed our town.
 In February 1542 the Cabildo will vote to move the city to a place with no volcanoes nearby.
 The place they select is in the Panchoy Valley and just happens to border the Encomienda of Don Pedro de Alvarado.
 It is this third city, established in Feb.1542, destroyed by earthquake in 1773, which is known today as Antigua.
 The name Santiago died with Antigua, the new capital being named prosaically Guatemala City.
 No trace of our Santiago survives, even as an archaeological site.
 Cabrillo’s expedition sailed from Iztapa in June 1542.

 The population of Santiago in 1529 was between 100 and 200 vecinos (adult male Spanish citizens) for a total Spanish/Meztiso population of around 600.
 There were approximately 600 Indian allies (predominately Tlaxcalans, some Mixtec and Zapotec).
 How many slaves were in the district is open to question, but the most commonly accepted figure is around a thousand.
-All the slaves were Indians except for about 15 black moors (North African prisoners of war) brought from Spain.
+All the enslaved people were Indigenous Guatemalans except for about 15 black moors (North African prisoners of war) brought from Spain.
 All 15 were owned by Don Pedro de Alvarado.
 In 1533 a slave cost 2 Pesos (900 Maravedis).
 By1543 inflation had increased the cost to 56-60 Pesos (about 26,000 Maravedis).
 Much of this was the rampant inflation that was beginning to set in.
 Also, this was when black slaves started to be imported.
 Black slaves were a status symbol that would affect the price.

 Average life expectancy at birth is around 35 to 40 years.
 However, this reflects a child mortality rate of 50%.
 For some reason age 10 seems to be a magic point at which your life expectancy increases by 50%.
 The fact still remains that only one in four births will live to age 19.
 For females the most dangerous decade is their thirties.
 If a woman lives to about 40 her life expectancy jumps to around 60 years.
 A lot of this is subject to nutrition; the wealthier eat better and survive better.
 However, sanitation is non-existent in Santiago and disease of epidemic proportions is a very real threat.